-As the second largest discount store in the United States, it’s no secret that millions of shoppers find everything they need from clothing to food, electronics, and other household items at Target stores.
+As the second-largest discount store in the United States, millions of shoppers find everything they need from clothing to food, electronics, and other household items at Target stores.

 Key card features: